Ouranosinc/ESPO-R/README.md

 This operational product consists of two related datasets 1) ESPO-R (described here) produced from bias-adjusted regional climate simulations, and 2) ESPO-G produced following the same methodology, but from global simulations available via the CMIP program.

-## Data processing tools
-Production and regular updates of ESPO-R/G operational datasets represents a challenge in terms of computational resources.
-Ouranos has invested a great deal of effort in the development of powerful tools for this type of data processing via its [xclim software package](https://xclim.readthedocs.io/en/stable/) (Logan et al., 2021).
-Built upon the packages [xarray](https://xarray.dev/) and [dask](https://www.dask.org/), xclim benefits from simple-to-use parallelization and distributed computing tools and can be easily deployed in High Performance Computing (HPC) environments.

-This repository contains the code used to generate and analyze the ESPO-R datasets.
-In addition to xclim and other freely available python libraries, it also uses [xscen](https://github.com/Ouranosinc/xscen), a climate change scenario-building analysis framework, also being developed at Ouranos.
-This tool relies on data catalogs as handled by [intake-esm](https://intake-esm.readthedocs.io/en/latest/index.html) as well as on YAML configuration files with a simple but specific structure.
-The catalog files and all paths needed by the configuration are missing from this repository, since they are specific to the data architecture of the computer running the code.
-To reproduce ESPO-R, one will need:

-- `CORDEX.json` and `CORDEX.csv` :An intake-esm catalog, compatible with xscen, listing the daily CORDEX and CRCM5 datasets to use as inputs.
-- `project.json` and `project.csv`: An intake-esm catalog, compatible with xscen, listing the datasets created by this code.
-- `paths.yml`: A yaml file with the paths needed by the workflows. `template_paths.yml` shows an example of such a file, one only needs to replace the placeholders.

-This version of ESPO-R was created alongside the development of xscen, and it should be noted that different scripts were run with different pacakge versions, which are indicated at the top of the files.
-For these same reasons, `project.json` is not created anywhere in the scripts.
-It should be created after running `biasadjust.py` with `xscen.ProjectCatalog.create('project.json')` and filled with the scenarios through an appropriate call to `xscen.parse_directory`.

 ## ESPO-R5 v1.0
 ESPO-R5 v1.0 is an analysis-ready climate projection ensemble based on simulations from different regional climate models (RCMs).
 The full list of simulations that compose the ensemble is shown in the table below.
 It is mainly based on [CORDEX-NA](https://na-cordex.org/) simulations (Mearns et al., 2017),